rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-python.md

 Next, before sending we need to make sure the recipient queue exists.
-If we send a message to non-existing location, RabbitMQ will just trash the message.
-Let's create a queue to which the message will be delivered, let's name it _hello_:
+If we send a message to non-existing location, RabbitMQ will just drop the message.
+Let's create a _hello_ queue to which the message will be delivered:

 <pre class="sourcecode python">
 channel.queue_declare(queue='hello')
 </pre>

-At that point we're ready to send a message.
+At this point we're ready to send a message.
 Our first message will just contain a string _Hello World!_ and we want to send it to our _hello_ queue.